shadel96/Legitimate-Content/README.md

 This designed to emphasize the absurdity of tracking git commits as an indication of value

 This is a random sentence.

+This designed to emphasize the absurdity of tracking git commits as an indication of value